 If you are thinking about using the services of an incubator/accelerator and are still raising Seed, Angel or Series A funding, then our Incubator programs might be right for you.

 Yes.
 Our programs provide different levels of intellectual property evaluation and help entrepreneurs in developing strategies to protect their intellectual property including one-on-one interaction with one of the world’s leading IP law firms.

-We typically target 20-25 companies in each class and we conduct two classes per year in the Spring and the Fall.
+We typically target approximately 30 companies in each class and we conduct one class a year starting in June.
 The number of participants in each program may change depending on the number of individuals choosing to participate for each company that is admitted.

 Each company that is accepted into ThinkTank’s Incubator programs typically involve from 2 to 3 employee/founders for the Program.

 ThinkTank currently has in excess of 50 mentors and advisors each of which possess certain expertise in the various industry themes in which we support.
 During the application process we attempt to link our mentors to those companies in which their expertise is relevant and will assign those mentors to your company if you are accepted into the program.